fulldecent/blog.phor.net/_posts/2023-02-06-plaid-is-a-scam.md

 An optimal business strategy for this company is simply to:

 1. Modify the user agreement to say "you allow Plaid to take all your retirement money for its own use and you are required to agree to this effective today."
-2. "Reasonably notify" you by sending you an email which also includes "TRUMP 2024/2028 fundraiser" in the subect so it definitely doesn't go spam.
+2. "Reasonably notify" you by sending you an email which also includes "TRUMP 2024/2028 fundraiser" in the subject so it definitely doesn't go to spam.
 3. That email doesn't matter anyway because Plaid uses computers and they can just have them take everybody's retirement money from every account one second after the policy update.

 If you think Plaid is not going to take all your money because something, something, well just replace "all your retirement money" with "full details of any financial transaction you made in your life at that bank."